fredrikaverpil/fredrikaverpil.github.io/mkdocs/blog/posts/2024-12-04-ghostty-on-macos.md

-I got private beta access (quite late), and [Ghostty](https://mitchellh.com/ghostty) is probably going to be out in its first public release any day now.
+I got private beta access (quite late), and [Ghostty](https://mitchellh.com/ghostty) is probably going to be out in its first public release any day now (update: it was released on 2024-12-26).
 Here are my initial impressions, having used it for a couple of weeks on macOS.

-!!! note "Amendments 2024-01-02"
+!!! note "Amendments 2025-01-02"

     This post has been amended with the following details since it was originally posted: